OctoKode/kyverno-artifact-operator/README.md

 The Kyverno Artifact Operator watches OCI artifacts for changes and automatically applies Kyverno policies to your Kubernetes cluster.
 When you push a new version of your policy artifact, the operator detects the change, pulls the new policies, and applies them to your cluster.

+This repository combines both the operator and watcher functionality into a single binary that can operate in two modes:
+- **Operator mode** (default): Manages KyvernoArtifact custom resources and deploys watcher pods
+- **Watcher mode** (`-watcher` flag): Continuously monitors OCI registries for policy updates

 **Features:**
-- 🔄 Automatic policy synchronization from OCI registries
+- Automatic policy synchronization from OCI registries
-- 📦 Support for GitHub Container Registry (GHCR) and Artifactory
+- Support for GitHub Container Registry (GHCR) and Artifactory
-- ⏱️ Configurable polling intervals
+- Configurable polling intervals
-- 🔒 Secure token management via Kubernetes secrets
+- Secure token management via Kubernetes secrets
-- 📊 Prometheus metrics for monitoring
+- Prometheus metrics for monitoring

 ## Quick Start